What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Introduction

 In this paper, we argue that answering the above question requires a training-dynamics view and attribution of performance changes.
 We therefore introduce a coarse-to-fine analysis framework, MED (Measure--Explain--Diagnose), designed to disentangle tool-free capability changes from tool-induced effects over RL training.
 MED first quantifies how much of the tool-available performance change can be explained by intrinsic improvement alone; it then decomposes the tool-induced performance difference into interpretable gain and harm components; finally, it diagnoses the underlying mechanisms behind these components to distinguish changes in tool-use potential, calling behavior, and tool-use quality.
 This analysis is complementary to call-level faithfulness studies~\cite{yuVFaithLargeMultimodal2025,liuFaithfulnessVisualThinking2025,duRevisitingNecessityLengthy2025}: rather than asking only whether a tool call looks reasonable, we ask \emph{why} tool availability helps or hurts, and \emph{which} learning signals dominate the observed improvements.

 We instantiate our study in a widely used minimal setting, \textit{crop-and-zoom}~\cite{suPixelReasonerPixelSpace2025,zhengDeepEyesIncentivizingThinking2025,liuHiDeRethinkingZoomIN2025}, and conduct checkpoint-level analyses across two representative VLM backbones and six standard benchmarks~\cite{laiMinio3ScalingUp2025,vstar,hrbench}.
 Importantly, the two backbones differ not only in strength but also in prior exposure to the target tool: one is tool-naive (not explicitly trained on crop-and-zoom), whereas the other is tool-native (trained with this tool upon release), enabling us to probe whether the same training dynamics hold across distinct tool-familiarity regimes~\cite{qwen25vl,qwen3vl}.
-Together, our results provide a mechanistic and attribution-grounded answer to the titular question.
+Our empirical findings are therefore scoped to this crop-and-zoom setting, while MED only requires paired tool-free/tool-available evaluation and observable call/no-call behavior.
+Together, our results provide a mechanistic and attribution-grounded answer to the titular question within this setting.

 Our work makes three contributions: 1) We propose MED (Measure--Explain--Diagnose), a coarse-to-fine framework that disentangles tool-induced effects from intrinsic capability drift in vision tool-use RL.
 2) We derive an interpretable decomposition of the tool-induced performance gap into Gross Gain/Harm and further factorize each effect to enable mechanism-level diagnosis of when vision tools help, when they hurt, and why.
-3) Through extensive checkpoint-level analyses on two VLMs and six benchmarks, we find that vision tool-use RL mainly reduces tool-induced harm (lower breakage on intrinsic successes) but shows limited improvement in tool-based correction of intrinsic failures.
+3) Through extensive checkpoint-level analyses on two VLMs and six benchmarks in the crop-and-zoom setting, we find that vision tool-use RL mainly reduces tool-induced harm (lower breakage on intrinsic successes) but shows limited improvement in tool-based correction of intrinsic failures.